desktopui/silver-bullet/README.md

 <img width="90" alt="Styled button" src="https://user-images.githubusercontent.com/1004115/51088353-9fb8ae00-176f-11e9-9a58-c4c891f6c6a2.png">

-For a certain group of desktop apps, though, you may want to "mimic" it with system controls, which is possible by carefully crafting the right CSS, but it'll be harder to maintain with Electron.
-As an example, look at the library that provides a set of macOS UI controls https://screenisland.com/maverix/#/controls, it became outdated the next second Apple released the next macOS version.
+For a certain group of desktop apps, though, you may want to "mimic" its look to make it closer to system controls.
+That is possible by carefully crafting the right CSS, but it'll be harder to maintain over the time.
+As an example, look at the library that provided a set of macOS UI controls https://screenisland.com/maverix/#/controls, it became outdated the next second Apple released the next macOS version.

-Good news, we don't need anything like that for our chat app.
+Good news, we don't need anything like that for our chat app, and probably for any UI-heavy app.

 **Sign in**